liginv/starters_box/README.md

 # STARTER'S BOX

----
-This is a boilerplate for easy start on web project with latest technology out-of-the-box.
+This is a boilerplate for a easy start on web project(s) with latest technologies.

-### Technology includes:
+### Technologies:
 * **Webpack 2** (*for tasks & bundling*)
 * **Service Worker** (*for PWA*)
 * **SCSS with hot-reload** (*for easy styling of css*)